 Third research project to look at sewage sludge

-We are also working with the University of Minnesota Genomics Center in Minneapolis, where similar methods are being developed to analyze the viral genetic material in wastewater.
-This project will use samples of both wastewater as it comes into the plant and of gravity-thickened sludge, material that settles out during the initial stages of wastewater treatment.
+MCES staff are also making measurements of SARS-CoV-2 of their own, with assistance from the University of Minnesota Genomics Center in Minneapolis.
+The viral genetic material is being measured in samples of both wastewater as it comes into the plant and of gravity-thickened sludge, material that settles out during the initial stages of wastewater treatment.

-Balogh said this third project may be a long-term, cost-effective, and more definitive alternative to the Biobot method.
+Balogh said this in-house project should be a long-term, cost-effective, and more definitive alternative to the other projects.

-“Our goal is to be ready for this fall, when the virus may have a resurgence,” Balogh said.
+“Our goal is to be producing high-quality, defensible data by later this fall,” Balogh said.
 “If we have a way to anticipate infection trends, we may be able to help save lives.”